The geometry of the triple junction between three fluids in equilibrium: Classification

 \begin{remark}[Rectangles are not optimal, but very convenient] The competing variations built by rectangles could be immediately improved by using smoother connections to the old boundary, however, we prefer the explicit construction presented in the proof. \end{remark}

-We note that Futer, Gnepp, McMath, Munson, Ng, Pahk, and Yoder \cite{FGMMNPY} studied planar cones that are minimizing, which is similar to some of the result above, however proved by a calibration argument as in \cite{LM1994}.
+We note that Futer, Gnepp, McMath, Munson, Ng, Pahk, and Yoder \cite{FGMMNPY} studied planar cones that are minimizing, which is similar to some of the results above, however they proved their results using a calibration argument as in \cite{LM1994}.
+Lawlor and Morgan give a criteria for a configuration of immiscible fluids to be energy minimizing (see \cite[equation 1, section 1.2]{LM1994}) in the case where the interfaces are pieces of planes, and presumably, this equation is equivalent to the Neumann angle condition in dimension 2 or 3, although they make no direct claims of this fact.
 Using Morgan's result that there are only finitely many triple points in the tangent plane \cite{Mo1998}, we may use our results to conclude that there are only finitely many triple points on the blow up sphere $\partial B_1$.
-Classifying this finite number of free boundary points now becomes a variant of the Coloring Problem.
+Classifying this finite number of free boundary points remains an open problem.

-We would also like to comment that we have not succeeded in showing the uniqueness of our blow up cones.
-The introduction of Almgren's Big Regularity Paper \cite{A2000} discusses this difficulty, and some examples of the slowly rotating configurations are in Leonardi \cite{L2002}.
-In one related setting there has been success in showing that the tangent cone is unique: See White \cite{W1983}.